johndpope/DTMHeatmap/README.md

 }
 ```

-As you can see, the only difference between the stanard heatmap API and that of the diff heatmap is that the diff heatmap requires two sets of data.
+As you can see, the only difference between the stanard heatmap API and that of the diff heatmap is that the diff heatmap requires two sets of data – before and after.

 ## Example Project
 A sample project has been provided to demonstrate basic usage.
 There are currently four visualization options: